 Hanging here you can see the bones of the animals that have been sacrificed (more on that below).

 If you wander around to the back, there are more traditional looking stone graves.
 Every so often the dead are taken out of their tombs to be cleaned and redressed during what is known as a Ma'nene ceremony.

 This is how a typical family's tongkonan are laid out.

 Buffalo horns are stacked up the houses.
 This is also a sign of status and wealth.
 Buffalo are sacrificed during a funeral ceremony.
 One buffalo can cost up to $5000USD, and numerous are often sacrificed at just one funeral.
 A very wealthy family might sacrifice up to 25!
 Many families go into debt paying for funeral costs.
 It is a huge controversy whether so much money should be going towards ancient beliefs, when it could be put to other uses.

-The houses are also very intricately painted.
+The houses are also very intricately designed and painted.